mark-tasaka/C-SFML-Ratcatchers-Revenge-Game/README.md

 ------------------
 Update Log:

+Update 1.02: 2021-01-30

+Updated the code to utilize the new graphics (update 1.01) added to the project.
+Updated files Rat.h, Rat.cpp and RatLair.cpp.

 Update 1.01: 2021-01-26

 A new folder (graphics) has been added.
 The folder continue png graphics I built in Photoshop to represent the player, icons and monsters for this game.